 Can You Replace Golf Grips Yourself?

 Absolutely, you can replace your golf grips yourself.
-It’s a somewhat messy job, and it will take 10-15 minutes, but you can do it.
+It’s a somewhat messy job, and it will take 10-15 minutes per club, but you can do it.

 You’re going to need: